simdutf/SimdBase64/README.md

 ## Fast WHATWG forgiving-base64 in C#

-The C# standard library has fast (SIMD-based) base64 encoding functions, but it lacks base64 decoding function.
+The C# standard library has fast (SIMD-based) base64 encoding functions, but it lacks really fast base64 decoding function.
 The initial work that lead to the fast functions in the runtime was carried out by [gfoidl](https://github.com/gfoidl/Base64).

+-  There are accelerated base64 functions for UTF-8 inputs in the .NET runtime, but they are not optimal: we can make them 50% to 2x or 3x faster.
+- There is no accelerated base64 functions for UTF-16 inputs (e.g., `string` types).
+We can be 2x faster or more.

 The goal of this project is to provide the fast WHATWG forgiving-base64 algorithm already used in major JavaScript runtimes (Node.js and Bun) to C#.

-It would complete the existing work.
+Importantly, we only focus on base64 decoding.
+It is a more challenging problem than base64 encoding because of the presence of allowable white space characters and the need to validate the input.
+Indeed, all inputs are valid for encoding, but only some inputs are valid for decoding.
+Having to skip white space characters makes accelerated decoding somewhat difficult.

 ## Requirements